 What if I need medical care?

-We ask for information on the Medical Treatment Authorization form about medical history and any medications currently taken, so that we can provide information to medical personnel in case of emergency.
+It is vitally important that each student submits a Medical Treatment Authorization form before coming to Green Mountain.
+Medical personnel need a parent's or legal guardian's permission before giving treament to students who are under 18 years of age.
+For all students, we need to have basic information about a student's medical history and any medications currently taken, in case of emergency.
 Students will manage their own medication unless the student and/or parent would like to request the resident staff to be involved.
 An excellent clinic is nearby, which takes walk-in patients and charges moderately; we will drive students who need to be seen by a doctor.
-For emergencies, anyone present should call 911 as well as notifying the Student Life Director.
+For emergencies, anyone present should call 911 as well as notifying the Resident Director, Rose Baker.

 What kind of security does the dorm have?

-Each student is issued a room key and a key card.
-The outside doors to the dorm complex are locked after 6 p.m. and require a key card that each student will have to access the dorm.
-Each individual dorm is locked at all times and requires a keycard.
+Each student is issued a room key and the outside doors to the dorm complex are locked and require a key code to enter.
 Each dorm room has a dead bolt and an automatic closer.
-If a student accidentally locks him/herself out, there is a service desk they may contact, and a UVM staff person will confirm their identity and come unlock the room.
+If a student accidentally locks him/herself out, there is a service desk they may contact, and a SMC staff person will confirm their identity and come unlock the room.

 How safe is the campus and town?

-The UVM campus is a reasonably safe place, as is the neighborhood between the campus and downtown Burlington.
-We ask all students to walk in pairs or groups, especially off-campus.
-If leaving campus, students of all ages must sign out on a list in the dorm lobby with their destination and time of leaving/returning.
-There is a Campus Police force that patrols 24 hours a day.
+The SMC campus is a very safe place, with a campus police force that patrols 24 hours a day.
+When off-campus, we recommend that all students walk or ride the bus in pairs or groups.
+When leaving campus, students of all ages must sign out on a list in the dorm lobby with their destination and time of leaving/returning.

 Should parents give their under-18 student permission to leave campus?

-Downtown Burlington is 1.4 miles away (a 25-minute walk, all on sidewalks) and very appealing, with a beautiful pedestrian marketplace frequented by both local residents and tourists.
+Downtown Burlington is 4 miles away from St. Michael's College, and is accessible via a 20 minute bus ride on Green Mountain Transit.
+The ride is currently fare-free.
+Downtown is very appealing, with a beautiful pedestrian marketplace frequented by both local residents and tourists.
 Several blocks further is the waterfront area on Lake Champlain, with lovely public parks, boardwalk, eating establishments, etc. We have found that students really appreciate having the freedom to visit these areas, and are responsible about traveling in groups and signing out and back in at the dorm.
 If you have concerns for your child, though, you may wait to decide about giving this permission.
-This permission can be emailed later to the Student Life Director.
+This permission can be emailed later to the Resident Director.

-Can I borrow reading matter from the library?
+Can I borrow reading matter from a library?

 How much spending money will I need?

 Students vary widely in how much money they spend while at the festival.
-Since 3 meals a day are provided, as well as local transportation, students can manage with little, even though others spend more.
-There are vending machines in the common area of the dorm for snacks and drinks.
-A few of the (optional) trips we take have a small fee; most are free.
-All concerts are free to the students.
+Since 3 meals a day are provided, students can manage with little, even though others spend more.
+A few of the (optional) weekend trips we take have a fee.
+All concerts are free to students.